I keep hamsters and have learned a lot about introducing them to one another through trial and error.

-Introducing a New Dwarf Hamster to One You Already Have
+Introducing a New Hamster

-I've found the best way to get your current dwarf and a new dwarf used to each other is by putting them both into a strange environment together, so neither one has established the place as its home.
+I've found that the best way to get your current dwarf and a new dwarf used to each other is by putting them both into a strange environment together, so neither one has established the place as its home.

 Dominance and Fighting

 The first time you see and hear your dwarfs fight it can be alarming.
 Don't panic and separate them right away.
 Watch the behavior of both.
 You'll find that one will tend to be more dominant, and one will be more submissive.
 The submissive one will flip onto its back with its mouth open, and lie still in a sort of "I give up and don't want to fight" pose.
-After watching this type of action for a while, you will learn what is real fighting and which is related to dominance.
+After watching this type of action for a while, you will learn which behavior is real fighting and which behavior is related to dominance.
 You'll know when it's really time to separate the two.

-Time to Put Them in the Cage Together
+Putting Them in the Cage Together

-Be prepared to see the same type of dominance fighting as you did in the neutral territory test with the bath tub or bowl.
-Like I mentioned, you'll start to learn what is fighting to be concerned about, and which is just basically a power struggle for dominance.
+Be prepared to see the same type of dominance fighting as you did in the neutral territory test with the bathtub or bowl.
+As I mentioned, you'll start to learn what fighting behaviors you need to be concerned about, and which are just a power struggle for dominance.
 Having more than one place for a dwarf to go is beneficial in this case.
 If one is rolling over and submissive, at least there is a place to flee to.

 Patience and Time